Such a shame that I have to come all the way back here just to fix stuff.

 The neutrality of Cerberus' synthesized voice was slightly irritating as it responded to Epsilon's inner thoughts.

-This answer earned a cocked eyebrow from the woman leading him on.
-"Is that your first name...?
-How strange..."
+As expected, this answer earned a cocked eyebrow from the woman leading him on.
+"I-is that so?
+Er..."

 Yamada was unable to refute that, so she instead struggled to find something else to talk about.
-Unfortunately she was not particularly good at conversation.
-On the other hand, she apparently did not need to think of anything else, as she ended up reaching their destination.
+Unfortunately she was not particularly good at conversation when she didn't bear any real similarities with the person in question.
+She was nice to strangers, but had a tough time finding ways to really start conversations with them.
+Luckily for her, she wasn't forced to come with anything else, since they ended up reaching their destination at about this time.

 "Ah, here we are!"

 The young pilot was struck with confusion as his guide stopped in front of dull wooden door, far down at the end of the hall.
-Wooden?
-Wasn't this place supposed to be all high-tech and futuristic?
-This didn't quite fit the bill, especially since every other door he had seen on the way here was a metal sliding one.
+He may have expected that in the dorms, which were designed to be roomy and warm, but he had expected everything in the tower itself to be pretty futuristic and advanced.

-Church couldn't help but inquire.
+That being the case, Church couldn't help but inquire.
 "Why is this one... different?
-This is literally the only door that looks like this."
+Every other door in this hallway was metal.
+This is literally the only wooden one here."

 Miss Yamada smiled apologetically.
 "W-well, you see... all of our dorm rooms are full.
 A few years ago when the student body was larger, we had rooms in the tower's higher levels like this one.
 We were going to have them all renovated when we downsized the maximum student body size, but we only made it to this floor before deciding to save our money.
 All of the other rooms that used to act as dorms are really just storage now: this is the only one we haven't filled with a bunch of stuff, so it's the only place on campus that has a free bed for you."